 So how many indisputable facts can one wrest from this work of fiction?
 As I elaborate further below, the author has unquestionably taken this aspect of his writing seriously, and I believe someone uninitiated to this historical period would have mountains of interesting facts to gain from this novel.

 Ever since the Second World War, France has developed a rather unwarranted reputation as being a country which easily capitulates, and due to this its occupation flies outside the periphery of most people’s interests.
 As such, I am quite glad when I see books prepared to pay homage to this complicated time in history, depicting it for the difficult reality it presented for the people affected.
 As it turns out, it boiled down to a whole lot more than the French simply raising the white flag and gladly letting the Germans march through their cities.

 Marius Gabriel has without the shadow of a doubt done every bit of research humanly possible into this era, or at least it’s the impression I’m getting from the incredible amount of detail and accuracy in his world and character descriptions.
-He takes many opportunities to educate the reader on the societal dynamics which prevailed in those times and make us feel the impact they had on the country’s citizens.
+In The Parisians He takes many opportunities to educate the reader on the societal dynamics which prevailed in those times and make us feel the impact they had on the country’s citizens.
 The people he shows us, the clothes they wear, and even the manner in which they speak all work together to transport us back to a very particular past in our history.

 Sleeping with the Enemy

 For some countries during the Second World War, cooperating with the enemy was a crime punishable by death, no matter the circumstances or the results of the cooperation; these people were simply deemed as traitors.
 However, reality is often more complicated than our imagination allows us to believe, and there are those who simply had no other recourse, which is precisely the situation the American Olivia finds herself in.
 Out of the three women she is definitely the leader of the show, and much of the plot sees her graduating from a young artist into a very capable spy in her own right.